tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 1. where Darwin Core (Wieczorek et al. 2012) data are serialized as strings, but the Test refers to data as numeric or other non-string data type, can the string value be parsed into the target data type in the language of implementation (e.g., "1" as the integer 1), **or**
 2. matching a representation of a value unambiguously onto a controlled vocabulary (e.g., ‘WGS84’ to ’EPSG:4326’), **or**
-3. interpreting the representation of a numeric value (e.g., a roman numeral) as a number (e.g., an integer).
+3. interpreting the representation of a numeric value (e.g., a Roman numeral) as a number (e.g., an integer).

-When interpretations of strings containing roman numerals as numbers is intended, guidance associated with the text, usually in the skos:note for the test, should be explicit about this meaning.
-For example, the skos:note for [AMENDMENT_MONTH_STANDARDIZED](https://rs.tdwg.org/bdqcore/terms/2e371d57-1eb3-4fe3-8a61-dff43ced50cf) states: "Implementations should translate interpretable Roman numerals in the range I-XII in dwc:month as integer month values 1-12, as some natural science domains use roman numeral months to avoid language and day/month vs moth/day order." this is explicit guidance for the meaning of "interpeted as" in the Specification for this test: "AMENDED the value of dwc:month if it can be unambiguously interpreted as an integer between 1 and 12 inclusive;"
+When interpretations of strings containing Roman numerals as numbers is intended, guidance associated with the text, usually in the skos:note for the test, should be explicit about this meaning.
+For example, the skos:note for [AMENDMENT_MONTH_STANDARDIZED](https://rs.tdwg.org/bdqcore/terms/2e371d57-1eb3-4fe3-8a61-dff43ced50cf) states: "Implementations should translate interpretable Roman numerals in the range I-XII in dwc:month as integer month values 1-12, as some natural science domains use Roman numeral months to avoid language and day/month vs moth/day order." this is explicit guidance for the meaning of "interpeted as" in the Specification for this test: "AMENDED the value of dwc:month if it can be unambiguously interpreted as an integer between 1 and 12 inclusive;"

+#### 2.3.4 Handling leading/trailing white space (normative)

+TODO: text for this section Rewrite from glossary entry:

+In bdqffdq:Validation tests that require the looking up of a bdq:sourceAuthority, leading and/or trailing whitespace will cause the test to fail as no preprocessing is carried out on the data.
+These leading and trailing whitespaces may be stripped out in a subsequent bdqffdq:Amendment and thus pass when the bdqffdq:Validation test is run again.

+When matching to a source authority, unless specified otherwise in the specification, implementations MUST include leading/trailing whitespace.

+Amendments SHOULD propose changes with leading or trailing whitespace removed.

+TODO: Above needs better phrasing.

 ## 3 Compliant Implementation (normative)